 BP said oil and gas production faced "significant uncertainties" linked to tumbling oil demand and plunging prices, as well as due to a deal between OPEC, Russia and other producers to cut global supplies of crude by about 10%.

-BP reported $2.6 billion in underlying replacement cost profit, its definition of net income, exceeding the $2.2 billion forecast by analysts in a company-provided survey.
+BP reported an underlying replacement cost profit, its definition of net income, of $800m, beating the $710m forecast by analysts in a company-provided poll.